tumelo-mongoli/Absa_Assessment/README.md

 open source automation tool due to technical limitations (Many open source tools use 64bit OS and I currently have 32bit OS)
 > The process to run the automation test is simply adding the Katalon Recorder as an extension to chrome then import the file in the task 2 folder.
+> Once the file has been imported into Katalon then clicking "Play Suite" will have the whole test executed.